 Aircrashsites is full of air crash sites it’s run by Ian, you can nosedive into it here.

 Blindfold and alone, a blog by Jonathan Ball on those who died under the rifles of their fellow soldiers.
 Horrifying and educational.

 Happy Warriors; the work of Evan Thomas an 8th Air force in the East obsessive, I like obsessives particularly good ones.

-Illustrating the Great War.
-Tim Fox-Godden.
-He draws he paints, he colours it in, go see the wonders.
+Illustrating the Great War (and other things) Tim Godden draws then he colours it in, go see the wonders.